 We saw staff had procedures to reduce the possibility of Legionella or other bacteria developing in the water systems, in line with a risk assessment.
-All recommendations in the assessment had been actioned and records of water testing and dental unit water line management were maintained.
-The risk assessment had been completed by an external company and was reviewed annually by them.
-The most recent review was in January 2021
+All recommendations in the assessment had been identified for action, this had been delayed by COVID-19, but were now being arranged.
+Records of water testing and dental unit water line management were maintained.
+The risk assessment had been completed by an external company and kept under review.
+The most recent review was in February 2020.